sxaxmz/handle_scanned_pdf/README.md

 - Draw bounding boxes around the text that can be extracted on scanned PDFs and images.
 - Recognize and extract text in various languages.
 - The searchable PDF output places the extracted text and position it accordingly on-top of the inputted file.
+- Ability to use one OCR to create a searchable PDF and a different OCR to extract text files (separately).
+- If it is only desired to use EasyOCR, then tesseract installation is not required.

 Usage:
 - Make scanned documents searchable and parsable.